logo

 Overview

-Everest panorama trekking provides an excellent view of the Himalayan panorama; settlements in the high altitudes; window to scrutinize spiritual opulence of the Sherpa culture; and their colorful festivals.
+Everest panorama trek degion for those who can not go higher altitudate to Basecamp or who do not have time to reach basecamp but still want to trek and see mt.everest closely.
+This trek provides an excellent view of the Himalayan panorama; settlements in the high altitudes; window to scrutinize spiritual opulence of the Sherpa culture; and their colorful festivals.

-This seven days trekking is destined to reach Tengboche – where centuries old Buddhist Monastery is located in beautiful landscape surrounded by the Himalayan peaks including Mt.
+we go up to the Tengboche where centuries old Buddhist Monastery is located in beautiful landscape surrounded by the Himalayan peaks including Mt.
 Everest.
 The trekking route passes through the impeccable Sherpa communities in to the heart of mighty Everest.
-Mani Rimdu festival – generally celebrated between mid-October and mid-November – if attended, will be addendum for a life-time experience.
-We are highly assertive of this time period as the best one to trek this particular route.
+Mani Rimdu festival generally celebrated between mid October and mid-November if attended, will be addendum for a life-time experience.

 Short Itinerary